openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 record Pie()  implements Dessert {}
 ```

-While it is possible to "totalize" a `Food` selector type with `case Food`, it is preferable to
+While it is possible to "totalize" a `Food` selector type with a match-all, `case Food`, it is preferable to
 be more restrained and totalize each branch explicitly:

 ```{.java}